Video Instance Shadow Detection Under the Sun and Sky: Experimental Results

-\paragraph{Instance paired tracking analysis.} Next, we explore the effectiveness of instance paired tracking.
-As Table~\ref{table:3} shows, we achieve paired tracking by using tracking embeddings of individual shadow/object instances.
-Yet, when using the concatenation of both the shadow and object embeddings, the framework obtains the best performance for all the evaluation metrics.
+We assess the effectiveness of instance paired tracking.
+Table~\ref{table:3} indicates that using tracking embeddings for individual shadow/object instances achieves paired tracking.
+And the best performance across all evaluation metrics is achieved by concatenating both shadow and object embeddings.